apache/incubator-ponymail/docs/IMPORTING.md

 `python3 import-mbox.py --source https://your.tld/pipermail/foolist/ --pipermail`

+### Pipermail and html-only emails
+While you can convert HTML-only emails to text using `--html2text`, Pipermail has some peculiarities where it adds a text/plain message to these emails, thus preventing html2text from working.
+You can circumvent this by using the `--ignorebody "foo"` arg to ignore all text/plain bodies containing `foo`.

 While the `project` flag is not needed here, you may wish to specify the list ID for the import.

 ## Importing from locally stored mbox files